Navy Medical Jobs for Officer Applicants (2023)

 Navy Medical Corps Officer

-A Medical Corps Officer is a Staff Corps Officer in the Navy who provide care to military members and their families in the same manner that a civilian doctor would.
+A Medical Corps Officer is a Staff Corps Officer in the Navy who provides care to military members and their families in the same manner that a civilian doctor would.
 The Navy Officer designator code for Medical Corp Officer is 2100.

 Navy Medical Service Corps Officer

-A Medical Service Corps Officer is a Staff Corps Officer in the Navy who is a member of the most diversified Corps within Navy Medicine, serving either in healthcare administration, healthcare science, or clinical healthcare.
-The Navy Officer designator code for Medical Service Corps is 2300.
+A Medical Service Corps (MSC) Officer is a Staff Corps Officer in the Navy who is a member of the most diversified Corps within Navy Medicine, serving either in healthcare administration, healthcare science, or clinical healthcare.
+The Navy Officer designator code for the Medical Service Corps is 2300.

 Navy Dental Corps Officer